bomonike/bomonike.github.io/python-coding.md

 1. <a href="#with">with</a>
 1. yield - resumes after returning a value back to the caller to produce a series of values over time.
 <br /><br />

+NOTE: match, case and _ were introduced as keywords in Python 3.10.

 The list above can be retrieved (as an array) by this code after typing <tt>python</tt> for the REPL (Read Evaluate Print Loop) interactive prompt: